codazoda/x2/README.md

 The images are stored as base64 encoded records inside of an sqlite database.

 The font-end is regular html with a bit of htmx for the javascript bits.
+I have spent no time making this tool pretty.

 To compile the program simply type `go build`.